littleflow3r/causal-llm/README.md

-#### Prompt-based vs. Fine-tuned LLMs for Causal Graph Verification.
+#### Prompting or Fine-tuning?
+Exploring Large Language Models for Causal Graph Validation
 (readme to be added)